custom-components/pyscript/docs/reference.rst

 .. code:: python

    @state_trigger("domain.light_level")

+If you use this form, there's no point in also specifying ``state_hold`` since the expression is always True whenever the state variable changes - there is no way for it to evaluate to ``False`` and to re-start the trigger process.
+If you do specify ``state_hold`` in this case it will simply delay the trigger by the specified time.

 The trigger can include arguments with any mixture of string expressions (that are evaluated when any of the underlying state variables change) and string state variable names (that trigger